Hyperchaotic/weectrl/README.md

 Searching for new devices can take 5-10 seconds but the app benefits from the caching feature of the library so previously known devices will be displayed very quickly upon restart.

-* The "paper basket" will forget all devices erase the disk cache.
+* The "paper basket" will forget all devices and erase the disk cache.
-* The reload button will load known devices from cache and rescan the network - fast.
+* The reload button will load known devices from cache and rescan the network.

 ### Platforms
-Currently tested on Windows 10, Linux and macOS.
+Current version tested on Windows 11 and Linux.

 ### Building
-The library currently require nightly compiler.

 ```
 cargo build --release --example weeapp
 ```
 #### Windows addendum
-An application icon can be found in `assets/images/icon.ico`.
+An application icon can be found in `examples/images/icon.ico`.
 To insert it into the Windows binary use [rcedit][56bbd8db]:
 ```
-rcedit target\release\examples\weeapp.exe --set-icon assets\images\icon.ico
+rcedit target\release\examples\weeapp.exe --set-icon examples\images\icon.ico
 ```
   [56bbd8db]: https://github.com/electron/rcedit/releases "rcedit"

-#### macOS addendum
-A template application bundle can be found here `assets/WeeController.App`.
-After building the release binary copy `target/release/examples/weeapp` to `assets/WeeController.App/Contents/MacOs/weeapp`.

-### Logging

-Log file in the following locations:
-* UNIX like systems: `$HOME/.cache/WeeApp/WeeController.log`
-* Windows: `%USERPROFILE%\AppData\Local\hyperchaotic\WeeApp\WeeController.log`

 ## weectrl, the library
 ### Functionality